Lifespan: 15xx to 15xx

 Fukuya Takakane served as a bushō during the Sengoku and Azuchi-Momoyama periods.
 Takakane served as the lord of Motoake Castle in the Naka District of Iwami Province.

 The Fukuya clan were a kokujin, or provincial landowner, in Iwami.
-The Fukuya were a branch of the Masuda clan.
-Masuda Kanehiro moved his residence to Fukuya in the Naka District of Iwami and adopted the surname of Fukuya from this location.
+Masuda Kanehiro, from an illegitimate branch of the Masuda, moved his residence to Fukuya in the Naka District of Iwami and adopted the surname of Fukuya from this location.
 Although the Fukuya operated with a degree of autonomy, in the era of Takakane, the clan was subordinate to the Amago clan.
 In 1540, owing to a loss by Amago Akihisa at the Battle of Yoshida-Kōriyama, the Fukuya submitted to the Ōuchi clan.
 In 1541, Takakane attacked and eliminated the Matsuyama clan based at Iwami-Matsuyama Castle.
 After the Ōuchi were annihilated in a rebellion led by Sue Takafusa at an event known as the Tainei Temple Incident, the Fukuya obeyed the Mōri clan.
 In 1555, Takakane contributed to an attack by the Mōri against the Nagayasu clan, after which the Fukuya received an increase to their landholdings and expanded their influence.

 In 1559, Takakane joined in an attack by the Mōri against Ogasawara Nagakatsu (a kokujin in Iwami) causing Nagakatsu to surrender.
 Takakane, however, became dissatisfied after former territories of the Fukuya (Ita and Hazumi) were granted to the Iwami-Ogasawara after their surrender despite the Fukuya receiving substitute lands.